School climate: Diversity

 Students' race and ethnicity can have an influence on their perception of the school's climate.
 For instance, a study collected information from African American and white middle school students found differences in their perception of racial climate in their school.
-Therefore, African American, female, and lower income students have a more negative perception of the racial climate than white, middle class, and male students.
+African American, female, and lower income students have a more negative perception of the racial climate than white, middle class, and male students.
 Another study also conducted with middle school students found that students from a Hispanic/Latino background felt that relationships with teachers played a bigger role in their perception of community climate than relationships with students.
 In contrast, student relationships was a higher priority for Asian and white students.

 Sexual orientation can also have an important effect on students' experiences in school.
 For instance, a survey of American middle and high school students conducted in 2013 found that more than half the students who identified as gay, bisexual, lesbian, or transgender felt unsafe at school because of their sexual orientation, and more than a third felt unsafe because of their gender expression.
 The survey suggests that LGBT students' ethnicity also affects their perception of school safety.
 For example, it was found that LGBT students who had an Asian background reported lower rates of peer victimization directed at their sexual orientation or gender expression.
 These findings highlight the importance of considering the perspective of students from different cultural and ethnic backgrounds when trying to improve school climate for all.